-Study finds knee replacement surgery may lead to weight gainJanuary 14th, 2013 in Arthritis & Rheumatism /
+Study finds knee replacement surgery may lead to weight gainJanuary 14, 2013 in Medicine & Health / Arthritis & Rheumatism

 Patients who undergo knee replacement surgery may be at risk of gaining more weight than their peers who have not had the surgery, according to a five-year study led by a Virginia Commonwealth University professor.